Choosing Your Test

 Testing drugs in for a shorter period of detection is required, Cansford recommend oral fluid testing.
 Testing oral fluid has the additional benefit of providing an accurate toxicology profile at the time of test.

-Drug use
+Drug Use

-From Two Weeks To 12 Months
+From 7 days To 12 Months

 Hair provides a historic record of drug use, and detection windows are based entirely on hair length.
-It takes about 14 days for the drugs to appear in the hair shaft, and moving away from the scalp, every 1cm of hair length approximates to a one month window of detection.
+It takes about seven days for the drugs to appear in the hair shaft, and moving away from the scalp, every 1cm of hair length approximates to a one month window of detection.
 Nail clippings can be used if a hair test is not possible.

-Steroid use
+Steroid Use

 DNA